bdpgmbv/vyshali/README.md

 * I have provided the configuration using Kotlin DSL (build.gradle.kts).
 This is the modern standard for Spring Boot 3+ projects because it offers better type safety and IDE autocompletion than the older Groovy syntax.
+* Since you are in a Monorepo, Gradle is the superior choice because of its Build Cache—it will only recompile this specific service if its own code changes, ignoring the rest of the repo.